-Treating erectile dysfunction depends on knowing its cause.
+Treating erectile dysfunction depends on knowing its cause, but it is possible to reverse symptoms of erectile dysfunction.

 Erectile dysfunction, also known as ED, is a difficulty achieving and maintaining an erection that interferes with sexual performance and satisfaction.
 Many men occasionally have difficulty maintaining an erection, but this difficulty is only considered erectile dysfunction when it persists over time.